Judian81/Rainmeter-OneClick-Part1/README.md

 -Steam Chat

-possible to add up to 4 friends. use custom names and pictures you like to have. needs steam id links to work, then you can see status, online data, profile (when clicked) and open chat of friend. when clicked on title it opens steam application friends list. you can change the width and height. also possible to scale.
+possible to add 4 friends. use custom names and pictures you like to have. needs steam id links to work, then you can see status, online data, profile (when clicked) and open chat of friend. when clicked on title it opens steam application friends list. you can change the width and height. also possible to scale.